kavin-zhu/ChatGPT-Assisted-Notebook/README.md

 - **Note Deletion:** Delete unwanted notes.
 - **Note Summarization:** Generate summaries for your notes using OpenAI's GPT-3.
 - **Responsive Design:** The app is responsive and works well on various devices.
+- **Database:** The notes are stored and saved on a backend database powered by MongoDB

 ## Technologies Used